ztychr/spyoscape/README.md

 # Contribution
 To add your submission to the project, follow the following procedure.

 1. Add your image to static/images/.
+The list is alphabetically sorted, so find the suitable place.
 Please prioritise landscape oriented photos.
    - The naming of the image should be the quote in lower case with dashes instead of spaces.
 If the quote is long, it can be truncated with three dots.
 E.g. `very-long-quote-must....jpg`
    - Do you best to exclude the faces of bypassers when taking the photo.
 3. Enter the data for the new image in `static/js/data.json`.